eduardkrgr/katacoda-scenarios/devon-ide/step1.md

 `cd my-project`{{execute}}

-now we have our folderstructure ready and we need to install git for downloading the devonfw this can be done on Ubuntu systems with the command `sudo apt-get install git curl` (schon installiert)
+now we have our folderstructure ready and we need if you dont have git installed already you have to do it with

+`sudo apt-get install git curl`{{execute}}
+ (schon installiert)

 Now we have done all preparation